aseyq/statistical_rethinking_spritz/README.md

 Here is a draft of the rules:

 **1. Punctual Start and Stop:** We would start right at the determined time.
-We wouldn't wait anyone to start or spend time on chit-chatting after the scheduled time.
+We won't be able to wait for anyone to join or spend time on chit-chatting after the scheduled time.
 Similarly we would stop at the given time in order to not to discourage those who have a very limited time.
 But of course you can join late and catch-up by yourself.
-And of course and you can show up early for how are you's, and have chitty chatty fun at the end of the sessions, and finish your drinks or get another one.
-In the end it's a social event.
+Moreover, of course and you can show up early for a little friendly chit-chat, or stay after the sessions.

 **2. No off-topic conversations:** With a friendly atmosphere, it is tempting to talk about other stuff or throw some jokes in to the material.
 (The videos contain a lot of them!)
 Moreover, I am sure the topics would trigger a lot of great ideas.
 But during the scheduled time, we should focus on the material during the session.
 After the session would be a proper time for off topic discussions.